About QUADOA® Optical CAD

 Extremely fast compared to non-sequential ray tracing.

-Multi-Sequential raytracing capability of the optical lens design and simulation software Quadoa Optical CAD
+Multi-Sequential raytracing capability of the optical lens design and simulation software QUADOA Optical CAD

 Create Multi-Path-Systems in the same model file.